mdolab/pygeo/paper/paper.md

 DVCon creates constraint objects which are passed to pyOptSparse.
 -->
 To set up a constraint, pyGeo needs a grid of points and a normal direction in which to project these points onto the geometry.
-Some commonly used geometric constraints in shape optimization are thickness, area, and volume constraints.
+Some commonly used geometric constraints in shape optimization are thickness, area, and volume constraints (\autoref{fig:constraint}).
 Thickness constraints control the distance between two points to prevent excessive local deformations.
 <!-- [] TODO SS-: Almost all the constraints can be described by the line below.
 Should this section focus on why these constraints are useful or just describe them generally? -->
 <!-- HMH: Neil suggested listing more of the constraints we use, I think we could also outline why they are useful but if we are short on words that could be tricky -->